Lemoncode/LeanMood/README.md

-# LeanMood
+# LeanMood Backend

-Master Front End Lemoncode students + lecturers project.

-The goal of LeanMood is to become a lightweight, easy to use, online training platform.

-The bulk of this project will start 15th September 2016, right now we are on definition + plumbing phase if you want to learn more about the project, feel free to visit our [wiki](https://github.com/MasterLemon2016/LeanMood/wiki).
+LeanMood frontend project will be a React / Redux based project.

+Right now backend and front end are residing in the same GitHub project, depending on how this evolves we will split them in to two separate projects.